Healthy Watermelon Peperomia (Peperomia argyreia) in bright indirect, also known as Watermelon Peperomia

 Tips

-Spring and summer are optimal.
-Use well-draining soil.
+In practice, spring and summer are optimal.
+In practice, use well-draining soil.

 Use the App Alongside This Care Guide